-Text of the article Guidelines 3(1) The contracting authority cannot under any circumstances or for any reason whatsoever be held liable for damage or injury sustained by the staff or property of the beneficiary(ies) while the action is being carried out or as a consequence of the action.
+3(1) The contracting authority cannot under any circumstances or for any reason whatsoever be held liable for damage or injury sustained by the staff or property of the beneficiary(ies) while the action is being carried out or as a consequence of the action.
 The contracting authority cannot, therefore, accept any claim for compensation or increases in payment in connection with such damage or injury.

-The fact that the EU (via the contracting authority from the partner country in indirect management) is financially supporting the action does not transfer any responsibility for circumstances resulting from the implementation of the action to the EU or the contracting authority (where the EU is not the contracting authority).
-This responsibility rests entirely on the beneficiaries.
+The fact that the EU (via the contracting authority from the partner country in indirect management) is financially supporting the action does not transfer any responsibility for circumstances resulting from the implementation of the action to the EU or the contracting authority (where the EU contracting authority). the responsibility rests entirely on the beneficiaries.
 Where a beneficiary is an international organisation, the liability under Article 3 is subject to the rules governing the organisation's privileges and immunities (see annex e3h11).
 Beneficiaries have to ensure that Articles 3(1) and 3(2) also apply to affiliated entities (see Article 14(12)).

 3(2) The beneficiary(ies) shall assume sole liability towards third parties, including liability for damage or injury of any kind sustained by them while the action is being carried out or as a consequence of the action.
 The beneficiary(ies) shall discharge the contracting authority of all liability arising from any claim or action brought as a result of an infringement of rules or regulations by the beneficiary(ies) or the beneficiary(ies)'s employees or individuals for whom those employees are responsible, or as a result of violation of a third party's rights.
-For the purpose of this Article 3 employees of the beneficiary(ies) shall be considered third parties.
+For the purpose of this Article 3 employees of the

 The beneficiaries must indemnify and hold harmless the contracting authority against claims, damages, losses and expenses arising out of or resulting from the negligence or misconduct of the beneficiaries in the context of the implementation of the action.
 Where the rights of employees of the beneficiaries are violated the beneficiaries must be obliged to discharge the contracting authority as well.